Mineral wood protection

 - Tested in accordance with DIN EN 927

 - Safe due to tried-and-tested individual components

 The attitude of architects and builders towards this is almost as controversial as the phenomenon itself: should we accept it and allow nature to run its course or try to control the development of the surfaces by applying coatings?
 There is now an elegant way out of this dilemma, with KEIM Lignosil-Verano, a silicate-based surface treatment that simulates a naturally beautiful silver-grey patinised wood appearance from the very first day.
-By deliberately waiving a protective function, as desired in the case of wood coatings, the coat of Lignosil-Verano gradually turns into a natural grey as time passes.
-No extra coats need to be applied – the desired look of an elegant, greyed wood façade develops by itself without the need for any further effort or action.
+By deliberately waiving the protective function from the wood coatings, the coat of Lignosil-Verano gradually turns into a natural grey as time passes.
+No additional coats need to be applied – the desired look of an elegant, greyed wood facade develops by itself without the need for any further effort or action.

 What makes it so special?
 KEIM Lignosil-Verano contains no biocides or solvents and guarantees an appearance with a stable and natural mineral matt colour.
 The treated surfaces remain open to diffusion.
 As well as drying swiftly and being extremely simple to apply, Lignosil-Verano is a particularly economical and sustainable system.